 The College of Pharmacy encourages persons with complaints about their educational program to seek informal resolution of their complaints prior to initiating a formal process.
 This informal resolution may include one-on-one conversations or group discussions, when appropriate for the situation.

 Any person may file a formal complaint to the College of Pharmacy regarding its programs.
-Complaints may include, but are not limited to, admissions policies, inappropriate faculty or student conduct (as related to AAUP contract 2014 – 2018 article VIII or University Manual section 9.18), inequities in grading, and/or failure to comply with University policy.
+Complaints may include, but are not limited to, admissions policies, inappropriate faculty or student conduct (as related to AAUP contract 2014 – 2018 article VIII or University Manual section 9.18), inequities in grading, bias incidents and/or failure to comply with University policy.
 It is the responsibility of the Associate Dean to manage and provide responses to formal complaints about the Doctor of Pharmacy Program.

 1. Procedures for formal complaints